-An Indian “world field”
+An Indian “Weltacker”

 Edible Routes Foundation (ERF) established a world farm in Delhi a few years ago.
 Edible Routes Foundation (ERF) works at the intersection of ecological restoration and community development by regenerating landscapes, developing knowledge about local indigenous species and building ecologically aware communities.